JasxnNg/Systems-Game/README.md

 Known bugs (features?):
 - leaderboard cannot differentiate between two users who have the same name
-- need to input what the program prompts you for (sometimes the program will break if you put in a "start" instead of a 0)
+- need to input what the program prompts you for (sometimes the program will break if you put in a "123" instead of a "1")

 ```